 This type of planning application allows fewer details about the proposal to be submitted.
 Once outline permission has been granted, you will need to ask for approval of the details (“reserved matters”) before work can start.
 These details will be the subject of a “reserved matters” application at a later stage.
 You can make an application for reserved matters online via the Planning Portal.
 Learn more here.

-If you live in a conservation area, you will need conservation area consent to do the following:
+If you live in a conservation area, you will need planning permission for relevant demolition in a conservation area to do the following:

 Where outline permission has been granted, you may, within three years of the outline approval, make an application for the outstanding reserved matters, i.e. the information excluded from the initial outline planning application.
 This will typically include information about the layout, access, scale and appearance of the development.